kentcdodds/old-kentcdodds.com/content/blog/how-to-know-what-to-test/index.md

 }
 ```

-Then we can get 100% coverage with the following two use cases:
+With that, we can get 100% coverage with the following two use cases:

 - it returns an array if given an array
 - it returns an array with the given argument if it's not an array

-But if we could look at a use case coverage report, it would indicate that we're
+But if we could look at a _use case_ coverage report, it would indicate that
-missing this use case:
+we're missing this use case:

 - it returns an empty array if given a falsy value